 There are almost always plum trees, sometimes hundreds, at shrines dedicated to Michizane, or TENJIN, as he is called in deified form.
 In this season, millions of supplicants visit these shrines to pray for exam success, and appropriately the plum blossoms are opening, filling the sacred precincts with the fragrance of HOPE.

 Luckily for those of us who live in Ibaraki, Mito, our prefectural capital is the home to one of the most famous places for enjoying plum blossoms, KAIRAKUEN.

 It is because they provide the medicinally important and tasty plums for umeboshi (salted plums) which have become a standard part of every boxed lunch, that the frugal and practical minded Tokugawa Nariaki, the founder of the Kairakuen Garden planted so many of the trees.
 They were also symbolically important for the Mito Tokugawa Family which prided itself on its scholarship.

-You can enjoy the fruit of his efforts by getting on the Joban line this week, heading north just one stop past Mito station, and enjoying the blossoms, the spectacle and maybe a little plum wine (ume shu, 梅酒).
+You can enjoy the fruit of his efforts by getting on the Joban line in the coming weeks, heading north just one stop past Mito station, and enjoying the blossoms, the spectacle and maybe a little plum wine (ume shu, 梅酒).
 Entrance is FREE.

-But even if you dont have the chance ( or the will) to make it to these major events, you can enjoy blooming plum trees during a stroll in just about any neighborhood in Tsukuba.
+But even if you don’t have the chance (or the will) to make it to these major events, you can enjoy blooming plum trees by taking a stroll in just about any neighborhood in Tsukuba.

 * Recent archeological evidence shows that UME tree were brought over from the continent earlier than previously believed- during the Yayoi period, at the same time as rice cultivation was introduced from Asia.